memryx/MemryX_eXamples/README.md

 We welcome contributions!
 If you'd like to contribute to this repository or examples, please refer to our [contribution guidelines](guidelines/CONTRIBUTING.md).
 Feel free to submit pull requests, suggest improvements, or ask questions in the issues section.

-## Support

-If you need assistance or have questions, feel free to reach out through our [support channels](...).
-You can also join the discussion on our forums for additional help and community-driven advice.

 ## Frequently Asked Questions (FAQ)

 **1. How do I install the MemryX SDK?**